 Arm yourself with patience and glue the coins one by one with wood glue.
 Allow time for the pennies to stick by letting them dry for a good 12 to 24 hours.
 By following all the steps to the letter, you are ready to prepare and then pour your epoxy resin.
 Gradually pour your mixture and divide it if you have several shelves to do.
 After a few minutes air bubbles will rise to the surface and it is very important to make them disappear using a torch.
 Let dry at least 12 hours in a warm, dry place.

 The final step

 For this antique shelf, the new Zen chalk-based paint colour was applied with the Snow-White paint brush.
-This blue, green, grey goes wonderfully with the brass-coloured coins.
+This blue, green, grey, goes wonderfully with the brass-coloured coins.
 Two coats were enough.
 The use of the Antique Brown wax aged the blue to perfection.
-To give it its patina, I insisted on the corners and angles of the cabinet.
+To give it its patina, I applied it on the corners and angles of the cabinet.
 The epoxy resin does not require any protection since it is equivalent to 60 coats of varnish.
 To protect the paint I used Natural Beeswax.
 Let the wax dry 48 hours!

 The antique, blue Zen shelf goes very well with the golden decorations with lighting that will highlight its brilliance and its colors!